-- Donate in cryptocurrency - we accept bitcoin, litecoin, ethereum, bithereum, zCoin, Gemini dollars and more!
-Cryptocurrency gains are not subject to capital gains tax within the tax system so it is a very efficient way to give!
+- Donate in cryptocurrency - we accept bitcoin, litecoin, ethereum, bithereum, zCoin, Gemini dollars and many, many more - Cryptocurrency gains are not subject to capital gains tax within the US tax system so it is a very efficient way to give!

 - Donate stocks online - no more calling your broker.
 Now, you can make a stock donation online and enjoy tax savings while supporting clean water projects.